International Medical Internships in Peru

 Our Medicine program in Peru is based in the World-Heritage city of Cuzco, the ancient capital of the Incan Empire.
 We work with several hospitals in the city and interns are allocated to a particular hospital depending on their experience and preferences.

-For all Medicine internships in Peru, you need to speak at least an intermediate level of Spanish.
+For all Medicine internships in Peru, you need to speak at least an intermediate level of Spanish, and must be at least 17 years old.

 Did you know?
 Due to environmental issues such as sanitation and the prevalence of mosquito borne illnesses, there are higher cases of communicable diseases for Peru’s urban residents, which is exacerbated by the fact that there are few affordable medical care options in Peru’s cities.